How to Store Leafy Greens

 Follow these instructions to give your greens the best chance of making it into your meal plan rather than your compost bin.

-How to Store Leafy Greens
+How to Store Lettuce and Leafy Greens

 Wash